Scout Coffee on Foothill Boulevard in SLO reopens after truck slams into shop

 #ReadLocal

-“It was early enough that we didn’t have a crowd by the front door,” Scout said in another Instagram post following the crash.
+“It was early enough that we didn’t have a crowd by the front door,” Scout Coffee Co. said in another Instagram post following the crash.

+Scout Coffee Co., which also has a Garden Street location, opened its Foothill Boulevard spot in 2016.

 Comments